pandas-dev/pandas/doc/source/visualization.rst

 Basic Plotting: ``plot``
 ------------------------

-See the :ref:`cookbook<cookbook.plotting>` for some advanced strategies
+We will demonstrate the basics, see the :ref:`cookbook<cookbook.plotting>` for some advanced strategies.

 The ``plot`` method on Series and DataFrame is just a simple wrapper around :meth:`plt.plot() <matplotlib.axes.Axes.plot>`: